marcelinmurhula/Time-Series-Analysis-of-Carbon-Emissions/README.md

 # Project Title: Time Series Analysis of Carbon Emissions

 ## Description
-This project aims to analyze carbon emissions data over time to identify trends, seasonal patterns, and anomalies.
+This project was undertaken to practice and explore the power of Python in data science by analyzing carbon emissions data over time.
+The goal was to identify trends, seasonal patterns, and anomalies, as well as to develop forecasting models.
 The analysis includes time series decomposition, correlation analysis, forecasting, clustering, and anomaly detection.
+"Carbon emissions dataset" is the dataset used that came from Kaggle.

 ## Dataset
 The dataset used in this project includes monthly carbon emissions data measured in million metric tons.
 The data is sourced from [source name] and covers the period from [start date] to [end date].